 Do these just help people with plantar fasciitis?

 No, these insoles make use of a plethora of different orthotic technologies that will help to treat and prevent a range of different foot conditions and injuries.
-For example these insoles have metatarsal pads added to them that will help to better support the ball of your foot protecting the metatarsal bones of your foot from damage and pressure to treat and prevent metatarsalgia.
-With their added heel cup technology these insoles is designed to treat and prevent Achilles tendinitis by providing better support and stability to the Achilles tendon
+For example, these insoles have metatarsal pads added to them that will help to better support the ball of your foot protecting the metatarsal bones of your foot from damage and pressure to treat and prevent Metatarsalgia.
+With their added heel cup technology, they are designed to treat and prevent Achilles Tendinitis by providing better support and stability to the Achilles tendon

 The inbuilt arch support system will also help to reduce tension in and around the arch of your foot helping to reduce excessive pronation and abnormal load and pressure from damaging your feet.